-From Dan on June 9th, 2009 in Kitchen Remodel
+From Dean Dowd on June 09, 2009 in Kitchen Remodel

 Ovens of the future will be smarter and more energy efficient.
 Already products, such as TMIO’s Intelligent Oven, are out that can be remote controlled from a cell phone, PDA, or the Internet.
 The Intelligent Oven also has an LCD control screen with graphics and NASA-based controls, as well as formaldehyde-free ceramic insulation.
 The Inspiro from Electrolux actually scans the food and uses its database of professional cooking techniques to calculate the best and most efficient way to cook your food.
 It is like having a personal chef inside your oven.